Brand Names: Zelboraf

 - a finger or fingers that feel tight or are bent inward;

 - fast or pounding heartbeats, fluttering in your chest, shortness of breath, and sudden dizziness (like you might pass out);

 - eye problems--vision changes, eye pain or swelling, severe eye redness, small white or yellow patches on the surface of your eye; or

 - liver problems--stomach pain (upper right side), nausea, vomiting, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).

 - skin growths; or

-- blurred vision, increased sensitivity of your eyes to light.
+- sunburn, increased sensitivity to sunlight.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about vemurafenib (Zelboraf)?

 Vemurafenib is used to treat melanoma, but this medicine can increase your risk of developing other types of skin cancer.
 Report any new or worsening skin lesions to your doctor right away.